VladKarpushin/gradient_structure_tensor_filter/README.md

 Below you can see segmentation result.
 The result was completed by W = 53, THR = 0.43, Angle = [35...57].

 ![The restored image of the black car license plate](/www/images/result.jpg)

+You can also find a quick video demonstration of GST using on [YouTube](https://youtu.be/SJq6j3i0oWM).